There are several reasons why YAAC may not start on a particular computer:

 The U.S. Geological Survey's Shuttle Radar Topographic Mission elevation data is raster data; as you zoom in, it will start to appear "chunky" as the size of a single piece of map data becomes a noticeable part of the screen area.
 Similarly, other raster maps like the US National Weather Service radar map and arbitrary raster overlays will also become "chunky" when zoomed in closely.

-YAAC has been deliberately designed not to depend on any Internet-based map server as a primary map data source.
-It is intended to be usable in situations where the Internet is not accessible (such as emergency conditions), and therefore only uses mapping capabilities that are self-contained within the computer running YAAC.
-Even the weather radar map capability stores the current weather map on the local computer for rendering (and will simply not display the weather map if it cannot be downloaded).
+YAAC has been deliberately designed not to depend on any Internet-based map server as a realtime map data source.
+It is intended to be usable in situations where the Internet is not accessible (such as emergency conditions or other field operations), and therefore only uses mapping capabilities that are self-contained within the computer running YAAC.
+Even the weather radar overlay capability stores the current weather map on the local computer for rendering (and will simply not display the weather map if it cannot be downloaded).

 You may not have installed any OpenStreetMap or SRTM data on your computer.
 Download and import OpenStreetMap data, or copy pre-processed tiles from the YAAC author's website, or download SRTM terrain data from the U.S. Geological Survey.